skramm/spaghetti/docs/spaghetti_devinfo.md

 In this section, more details about how [Inner events](spaghetti_manual.md#inner_events) are handled internally.

 It is not possible to handle inner events in a similar way as regular (external) events.
-If we did so (by checking when arriving on a state if some condition is met, and if so, change again state, call associated callback function), we would quickly enter an infinite recursion loop, that will immediately lead to a stack overflow.
+If we did so (by checking when arriving on a state if some condition is met, and if so, change again state and call associated callback function), we would quickly enter an infinite recursion loop, that will immediately lead to a stack overflow.

 So those events are processed differently.